phorton1/Arduino-libraries-myIOT/docs/getting_started.md

 ### 1. Onboard LED Pin

-The test program is designed for use with a WROOM-32 ESP32 Dev board that has an onboard LED attached to Pin 2:
+The test program is designed for use with a WROOM-32 ESP32 Dev board that has an onboard LED attached to Pin 2, but *should* be usable with any ESP32 board that is supported by the Arduino IDE.

 ![ESP32_WROOM_with_ONBOARD_LED.jpg](images/ESP32_WROOM_with_ONBOARD_LED.jpg)

-If you do not have a board with the onboard LED, you can create a simple ESP32 circuit on a breadboard with some GPIO pin going to an LED and a 220 ohm resistor to ground, and modify the source code in testDevice.ino to set the appropriate pin number in the section of code that looks like this:
+If you do not have a board with the onboard LED and you want to try this testDevice, you can create a simple ESP32 circuit on a breadboard with some GPIO pin going to an LED and a 220 ohm resistor to ground, and modify the source code in testDevice.ino to set the appropriate pin number in the section of code that looks like this:

 ```
 //------------------------